 Note: The "1,200-hours-per-year" requirement for WRS participation applies to educational support personnel at technical colleges or other educational institutions other than school districts (e.g. CESAs).

-Employees who have worked the required two-thirds of full-time hours must then be enrolled on their one-year anniversary date (not retroactively to the hire date), since both WRS eliqibility criteria were met.
+Employees who have worked the required two-thirds of full-time hours (880/1,200 hours) must be enrolled on their one-year anniversary date (not retroactively to the hire date), since both WRS eligibility criteria were met.